psripathy/LEARNING/DS & Algo.md

 Space Complexity - O(n)

-***Breadth First Search - Queue is used to implement*** Finding shortest path in unweighted graph. eg. Wall & Gates, No. of Islands, Open the lock etc.
+***Breadth First Search - Queue is used to implement*** Used mostly in finding shortest path in unweighted graph. eg. Wall & Gates, No. of Islands, Open the lock etc.
-Time Complexity - O(V+E) - V is vertices, E is edges Space Complexity - O(n)
+Time Complexity - O(V+E) - V is vertices, E is edges Space Complexity - O(V)

+***Depth First Search - Stack is used to implement*** Can also be used to find from root to target node.
+Can also be used to find connected components, determine connectivity, find bridges. eg. No of Islands, clone graph, target sum etc.
-***Depth First Search - Stack is used to implement*** Finding shortest path in unweighted graph. eg. Wall & Gates, No. of Islands, Open the lock Time Complexity - O(V+E) - V is vertices, E is edges Space Complexity - O(n)
+Time Complexity - O(V+E) - V is vertices, E is edges Space Complexity - O(V)